 LOUISVILLE, Ky. – National Champions!
 The No. 1 University of Connecticut field hockey team won its third national title in five years, defeating Maryland, 2-1, in the 2017 NCAA National Championship game on Sunday afternoon at Trager Stadium in Louisville, Ky.
 The Huskies conclude their historic campaign as the only Connecticut field hockey team to go undefeated

-with a 23-0 record, and just the sixth team in the history of the sport to boast the accomplishment.
+with a 23-0 record, and just the sixth team in Division I to boast the accomplishment.
 The Terps round out the season at 16-7.